logzio/logz-docs/_source/logzio_collections/_log-sources/trivy.md

 | `<<LISTENER-HOST>>` | {% include log-shipping/listener-var.html %} |

-##### Check Logz.io for your logs
+##### Check Logz.io for your reports

-Give your logs some time to get from your system to ours, and then open [Open Search Dashboards](https://app.logz.io/#/dashboard/osd).
+Give your reports some time to get from your system to ours, and then open [Open Search Dashboards](https://app.logz.io/#/dashboard/osd).

 </div>